 In 2016, The International Dark-Sky Association (IDA) has granted Gold-Tier International Dark Sky Park status to Ballycroy National Park & Wild Nephin Wilderness, to be jointly recognised as Mayo International Dark Sky Park.
 The Gold-Tier classification is reserved for places around the world with the most exceptional of dark skies and breathtaking nightscapes.

 The modern Visitor Centre has an interactive exhibition on the habitats, local culture and history of Ballycroy National Park and the surrounding area.
-It also has a Tea Room serving soup, sandwiches and light lunches.
+It also has a Tea Room serving soup, sandwiches and light lunches, and is open daily.
 Outside, a short nature trail with pond, interpretation panels and viewing points are worth the stroll on the well-made paths.

 For more information visit the Ballycroy National Park website